egrosdou01/blog.grosdouli.dev/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ### Update mesh01 Helm Values

-On the same level as global, add the below configuration.
+On the same level as global, add the configuration below.

 ```yaml
 tls: